anilsolanki2645/snowflake-practical-guide/README.md

   - **ARRAY/OBJECT Creation and Manipulation**: Build and modify nested data structures.
   - **Extracting Values**: Retrieve specific elements from semi-structured data.
   - **Type Predicates**: Functions to check data types within VARIANT columns.

+### Explain How to Work with Unstructured Data

+- **Define and Use Directory Tables**: Organize unstructured data with directory tables.
+- **SQL File Functions**:
+  - **Types of URLs Available to Access Files**: Use internal and external URLs to access files.
+- **Outline the Purpose of User-Defined Functions (UDFs) for Data Analysis**: Enhance data processing with custom functions.